Residuated mapping

 In mathematics, the concept of a residuated mapping arises in the theory of partially ordered sets.
 It refines the concept of a monotone function.

 If A, B are posets, a function f: A → B is defined to be monotone if it is order-preserving: that is, if x ≤ y implies f(x) ≤ f(y).
 This is equivalent to the condition that the preimage under f of every down-set of B is a down-set of A. We define a principal down-set to be one of the form ↓{b} = { b' ∈ B : b' ≤ b }.
 In general the preimage under f of a principal down-set need not be a principal down-set.
 If all of them are, f is called residuated.

-The notion of residuated map can be generalized to a binary operator (or any higher arity) via component-wise residuation.
+The notion of a residuated map can be generalized to a binary operator (or any higher arity) via component-wise residuation.
 This approach gives rise to notions of left and right division in a partially ordered magma, additionally endowing it with a quasigroup structure.
 (One speaks only of residuated algebra for higher arities).
 A binary (or higher arity) residuated map is usually not residuated as a unary map.